Frequent Flyer Credit Cards

 Are there any fees associated with frequent flyer credit cards?

-How can I maximize the benefits of a frequent flyer credit card?
+How can I maximise the benefits of a frequent flyer credit card?

 To make the most of your frequent flyer credit card, consider using it for all your everyday spending to accumulate points quickly.
 Take advantage of sign-up bonuses and promotions, and strategically redeem your points for maximum value.